Temasek-Dynamics/gestelt/gestelt_bringup/README.md

     - Look at using udp to send over point clouds or depth images

 - To benchmark aggregator
-    - Add CPU usage
     - Add network params
+        - Bandwidth, latency, signal strength
+    - https://stackoverflow.com/questions/63166/how-to-determine-cpu-and-memory-consumption-from-inside-a-process
     - Use ddynamic_reconfigure to toggle on/off benchmarking
-    - https://stackoverflow.com/questions/63166/how-to-determine-cpu-and-memory-consumption-from-inside-a-process

 - Get the code working on the actual drone
 - Perform physical tests to determine physical characteristics